 Attention soon turned to the reason Mouck was examining topographic maps in the first place.
 The college needed a permanent home.
 Although much vacant land existed in 1969, a significant portion of it was owned by one company, Newhall Land.
 The college identified some 45 possible properties on which to build, including land that Newhall Land and Sea World planned to transform into a major theme park.
 That place would open on May 29, 1971 as Magic Mountain and quickly become a regional landmark, but only after Newhall Land made college leaders an offer they couldn't refuse.

 Not wanting its land acquired through eminent domain, Newhall Land made the college district a generous offer.
 The company would sell the district more than 150 acres along Interstate 5 near Valencia Boulevard for about $10,000 an acre, then return 10 percent of the purchase price as a gift.
 Now, all the district needed was the money.

-With hundreds of prospective students eagerly awaiting the opening of their new college, temporary quarters were arranged at Hart High School (see photo at right).
+With hundreds of prospective students eagerly awaiting the opening of their new college, temporary quarters were arranged at Hart High School (right).
 It was there, in a Newhall Avenue bungalow, that College of the Canyons officially opened on September 22, 1969, welcoming its first class of students.
 Rockwell expected about 600 people to sign up for the fall quarter.
 But, in a precursor to the years that would follow, demand was under-estimated as 735 students showed up.

 Administrative offices were located several blocks away, at 24609 Arch Street, in a strip-mall storefront just over the railroad tracks at San Fernando Road.
 The college organized its first-year schedule around the quarter system, with the winter quarter starting January 7, 1970 and the spring quarter commencing April 8, 1970.
 There was no summer quarter.